Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 One of the reports is signed by the 1st and 3rd mates, who state that the ship had arrived Port of Spain Road at 18:20 on June 20-1942.
 She headed for Point Fortin with a pilot on board at 10:50 on the 23rd, arriving around 12:20.
 Loading of cargo started at 07:30 on the 24th and was completed at 08:40 on the 25th, with the cargo distributed between the center tanks No. 1, 2, 3, 5, 6, and 7 and side tanks No. 10, 11, 13, 14, 15, 16, 18 and 19.
 At the maritime hearings the 1st mate stated that the fuel oil had a higher temperature than usual, 125°F compared to the usual 80-90°.
 He said that he thought the oil had not been cooled after having been refined.
 They departed Point Fortin with a pilot on board at 11:15 on the 25th, arriving Port of Spain Roads at 13:40 the same day.

 According to a report signed Barbados, July 4-1942 by Chief Engineer Bjarne Selfoss, 2nd Engineeer J. Haldorsen, 1st Mate Johs.
-Hansteen, Gunners/Able Seamen S. Egge and Arve Olafsen, Able Seaman Leif A. Gård and 3rd Mate Halftan Pettersen the ship departed Port of Spain at 06:40 on June 26 in convoy, then after they had cleared land the convoy "split" and the vessel continued on a course north of Barbados as per instructions, zig-zagging from 15:30 hrs., diagram No. 11.
-Still zig-zagging until June 27, at 01:25 when 3rd Engineer Mads Mathisen reported to the chief engineer to inform him of some abnormal noises coming from the engine.
+Hansteen, Gunners/Able Seamen S. Egge and Arve Olafsen, Able Seaman Leif A. Gård and 3rd Mate Halftan Pettersen, the ship departed Port of Spain at 06:40 on June 26 in convoy(?), then after they had cleared land the convoy split and the ship continued on a course north of Barbados as per instructions, zig-zagging from 15:30 hrs., diagram No. 11.
+Still zig-zagging until June 27 at 01:25 when 3rd Engineer Mads Mathisen reported to the chief engineer to inform him of some abnormal noises coming from the engine.
 The latter came down to investigate and the engine was subsequently stopped at 01:35.
 After some adjustments had been made the problem was believed to have been fixed and engine was restarted at 01:50.
 However, at 03:10 oiler Armond O'Connor reported to the chief engineer asking him to come down again, whereupon the engine was again stopped at 03:17.
 Position is given as approximately 13 23N 59 53W.
-Later, at the maritime hearings 2nd Engineer Haldorsen stated that the engine had been in tip-top shape before the voyage started, so the complications were quite unexpected.
-The problem was isolated and the 2nd engineer, along with Mechanic Dag Midbøe and oiler Fred Mc Daid were woken up to come down and help with the repairs, while the captain was notified that they would need 2 to 3 hours.
-He did not seem overly concerned about this, feeling they were safe enough in that area since they were able to see land.
-However, at 04:55, as it was starting to get light, a torpedo detonated in the foreward cargo hold, resulting in a large hole in her starboard bow which caused her to sink down by the bow until the water started to wash across the foredeck, while some oil was leaking out.
-She stayed like that without sinking any further.
-The engine crew came up at that time fearing another torpedo.
+Later, at the maritime hearings, 2nd Engineer Haldorsen stated that the engine had been in tip-top shape before the voyage started, so the complications were quite unexpected.

-Immediately following the explosion the crew started to launch all the aft boats, and the majority of people went in them, with the exception of 9 men, namely Captain Amundsen, who had arrived on the bridge right after the explosion, 1st mate Hansteen, 2nd Mate Arne Hansen, Radio Operator Monrad Smith, Steward Halftan Hansen, 2nd Engineer Haldorsen, Gunner/Able Seamen S. Egge and Arve Olafsen and Able Seaman Olaf Knutsen.
+Immediately following the explosion the crew started to launch all the aft boats, and the majority went in them, with the exception of 9 men, namely Captain Amundsen, who had arrived on the bridge right after the explosion, 1st mate Hansteen, 2nd Mate Arne Hansen, Radio Operator Monrad Smith, Steward Halftan Hansen, 2nd Engineer Haldorsen, Gunner/Able Seamen S. Egge and Arve Olafsen and Able Seaman Olaf Knutsen.
 SOS was continually sent out, flares and snowflakes sent up, the whistle was sounded and their guns fired in an effort to get assistance from land, which could clearly be seen - the U-boat had not been seen at this time.

 A 2nd torpedo hit on the port side at 05:40, a little foreward of the bridge and out from No. 3 center tank, which resulted in a terrific explosion and a tall column of burning oil shooting up from the tank and landing across the upper bridge, so that the entire area and the port lower bridge were immediately an "ocean of flames".
 The captain and 2nd mate, who were on the bridge managed to jump overboard and were pulled into one of the lifeboats, very seriously burnt, but the radio operator and the steward died in the flames.
 The 1st mate, who had been in his cabin when this explosion occurred managed to get out through the passageway and to the lower bridge on the starboard side, then jumped overboard and was taken into the same lifeboat; injured but not seriously.
 The remaining men who had been aft near the guns also jumped overboard and were all taken on board the same boat.
-Meanwhile the ship was sinking quickly by the bow until only the after part of the poop was visbile above water.
+Meanwhile, the ship was sinking quickly by the bow until only the after part of the poop was visbile above water.
 Shortly afterwards the engine room filled with water and the ship sank.

 This report states that from the time the 2nd torpedo hit and until the ship was gone about 4-5 minutes had passed.
-Just before the second torpedo hit the gunners had spotted a periscope on the port side across from the middle part of the ship, but it was too close at the time for the aft gun to be put into effective use.
+Just before the 2nd torpedo hit the gunners had spotted a periscope on the port side across from the middle part of the ship, but it was too close for the aft gun to be put into effective use.
 After the ship had gone down the U-boat surfaced and came over to the lifeboat to ask for the captain's name etc. before it took off in a northwesterly direction, still on the surface.
 About 5-10 minutes later a British "speed boat" arrived which landed the shipwrecked men that same day in Bridgetown, Barbados where the captain, 2nd mate and 1st mate were admitted to a hospital, but the former 2 died later that day.
 They were buried there the following day with the entire crew present, as well as a large amount of people from the local population.

-4 armed guards and 40 crew had been on board (Swedish, English, Scottish, Estonian, Irish as well as Norwegians).
+4 armed guard and 40 crew had been on board (Swedish, English, Scottish, Estonian, Irish as well as Norwegians).
 Counting the 2 who died in hospital 4 died - named further down on this page.
 The ship's journals and confidential papers, which were kept in an iron box went down with the ship.

 From D. Midbøe's War Diary:

 I've found an interesting personal story related to the sinking of Leiv Eiriksson in the book "Sjøfolk i krig" by Leif M. Bjørkelund (largely based on interviews with seamen 50 years after the war).
-The story is an excerpt from the war diary of the mechanic on board, Dag Midbøe.
+The story is an excerpt from the war diary of the Mechanic (Motorman) Dag Midbøe.
 He starts off by saying they had two dogs, Topsy and Bamse, which ran freely around the ship during the day, but always slept below deck.
 As the ship departed Port of Spain on June 26-1942 Topsy found her a spot on the boatdeck, right next to one of the lifeboats, and no coaxing could get her to budge.
 Still, when the ship sank, Topsy went down with her, but Bamse survived.
 Midbøe says the 2nd torpedo hit about 45 minutes after the first one, adding that there were 5 men amidships, one of whom, the 1st mate, somehow managed to get through the flames and into the motor lifeboat, which had been lowered by then, without serious injuries.
 The remaining 4 were not so lucky; 2 went down with the ship, the other 2 were found in the water and picked up by the boat, but their burns were so serious they died in the hospital, as mentioned.

 According to this account there were 3 lifeboats on the water, and while the crew were busy distributing themselves in them the U-boat came up asking the usual questions about ship and cargo etc. Bauer also said he regretted the loss of lives and asked if they needed first aid articles, but the 2 injured officers were beyond such aid, so the offer was turned down.
 Bauer then pointed in the direction of Bridgetown, Barbados, which they could see in the distance, wished them a "good journey, and I hope that I will never see you again", then took off.
 The 3 boats headed for land, but 45 minutes later a British MTB arrived and took them all on board, then proceeded at full speed towards Bridgetown, a trip which took less than half an hour.
 A large crowd welcomed them as they arrived.
 The two injured men were taken to hospital, but as their lives could not be saved they were buried at Bridgetown the next day.
 The officers were given lodgings at one of the tourist hotels, while the crew were placed in what Midbøe calls a typical English "Sailor Rest" by the name of Flying Angel.